GrigorovskyA/opstest/README.md

 ansible-playbook -i inventory_terraform tasks/deploy/hello_app.yml
 ```

+Ansible will build Docker-container with `hello_app_ruby` on every instance in parallel.
+In real life, we can use any registry service to build container one time and use it multiple time after that.
+Built containers will start with systemd.

-After deploy you will get multi-az distributed system.
-See `lb_dns_name = xxx` for ALB's public dns.
+After deploy you will get multi-AZ distributed system.
+See `lb_dns_name = xxx` for ALB's public DNS.

 ## 🎉Terrampiler DSL🎉 + Terraform + Ansible